godotengine/godot-website/README.md

 ### Deployment

 The project is built automatically by GitHub Actions whenever the `master` branch receives a new commit.
 The `master` branch itself should not be deployed, as it only contains the source files.
-The build version of the website is available as the `published` branch instead.
+The built version of the website is available as the `published` branch instead.

-Note, that this is not relevant for local development.
+Note that this is not relevant for local development.
 Locally you would build the website in place and then serve the `_site` folder.
 See the detailed instructions above.

 ## Project structure